Read on for how to celebrate Christmas in Disney, even without Mickey’s Very Merry Christmas Party!

 In addition you’ll find Christmas decor around the park.
 Toy Story Land got a great Christmas makeover last year, with the characters wearing Christmas scarves and sweaters.

 One great addition to the holiday season is a visit to the Disney Springs Christmas Tree Trail.
 You can take a stroll around this area of Disney Springs and see over 25 trees decked out in their Disney best while “snow” falls around you.
 They are each themed on movies, characters, or attractions.
+It will be slightly different for 2020 – there won’t be a trail but rather decorated trees spread throughout Disney Springs.

 And of course Disney Springs is known for food – so be sure to check out the special holiday treats and drinks available at different Disney Springs locations!